DANIEL SHIGO (pronounced SHY-GO) is an accomplished voice teacher, singer, scholar, and author in New York City.

 His principle vocal studies were conducted with Margaret Harshaw, who had been a student of Anna Schoen-René, herself a student of Pauline Viardot-García, Manuel Garcia, and Francesco Lamperti.

 Daniel made his solo debut in Faure's Requiem with the Festival die Due Mondi in Spoleto, Italy.
-He subsequently became a member of the New York City Opera and Metropolitan Opera, where he appeared in forty-five roles and seventy productions of operas, musicals, and operettas, including Moses und Aron, Tannhäuser, Tristan und Isolde, Doktor Faust, The Ballad of Baby Doe, Of Mice and Men, Candide, Dead Man Walking, Sweeney Todd, Wonderful Town, Most Happy Fella, and 110 in the Shade.
+He subsequently became a member of the New York City Opera and Metropolitan Opera, where he appeared in forty-five roles and seventy productions, including Moses und Aron, Tannhäuser, Tristan und Isolde, Doktor Faust, The Ballad of Baby Doe, Of Mice and Men, Candide, Dead Man Walking, Sweeney Todd, Wonderful Town, Most Happy Fella, and 110 in the Shade.

 Extensive experience as soloist and ensemble member in both classical and musical theater genres gives Daniel a unique perspective; the knowledge and skill he brings to students is not second-hand speculation, but that of a seasoned artist with more than twenty-five years experience onstage and in the voice studio.

-An inveterate researcher, Daniel has been dubbed the vocal Indiana Jones for finding the lost teachings of the father of voice science in Hidden in Plain Sight: The Hermann Klein Phono-Vocal Method Based upon the Famous School of Manuel Garcia.
-He is currently at work on his second book which reveals the teachings of legendary singing masters with support from the Agnes Varis Trust.
+Having been dubbed the vocal Indiana Jones for finding the lost teachings of the father of voice science in Hidden in Plain Sight: The Hermann Klein Phono-Vocal Method Based upon the Famous School of Manuel Garcia, Daniel is currently at work on his second book which reveals the teachings of legendary singing masters with support from the Agnes Varis Trust.

-Daniel is the founding editor of VOICEPrints—The Official Journal of the New York Singing Teachers Association, which features articles by leading voice professionals, scholars and scientists.
-He also blogs at VOICETALK: Historical Perspectives on the Art of Singing, which offers students and teachers of singing a wealth of resources and has more than 800,000 readers.
+Daniel is the founding editor of VOICEPrints—The Official Journal of the New York Singing Teachers Association which features articles by leading voice professionals, scholars and scientists.
+He began blogging at VOICETALK: Historical Perspectives on the Art of Singing in 2009, which offers students and teachers of singing a wealth of resources and has more than 800,000 readers.

 Along with his active voice studio which offers singing lessons in NYC, Daniel works with students and teachers via the internet, and gives private vocal instruction to Matisse Fellows at the Young People's Chorus of New York City.